 Augmented Reality for Enterprise Alliance

-Augmented Reality Interoperability & Standards
+AR Interoperability & Standards

 The lack of augmented reality interoperability and standards is a common denominator of detours and delays to AR deployment in large enterprises.
 Fortunately progress is being made in this area.
-By focusing on establishing augmented reality interoperability and standards, many large enterprises have demonstrated the potential to help reduce risks, delays, and errors, and to improve safety, compliance, ROI, and other measures of operational efficiency in the workplace.
+By focusing on establishing AR interoperability and standards, many large enterprises have demonstrated the potential to help reduce risks, delays, and errors, and to improve safety, compliance, ROI, and other measures of operational efficiency in the workplace.

 Program Chairs